Top 25 Most Popular Chinese Foods (in China)

 10. Shredded Pork with Garlic Sauce

 Shredded pork with garlic sauce is probably the most famous Sichuan dish and can be found on the menu of almost any small restaurant.
 It is also a favorite for cooking at home.

-It is sweet, sour, and spicy, a spiciness that mixes with the rich aroma of onion, ginger, and garlic.
-The Chinese name for this dish is yuxiang. which means “good smell of fish”. but where does the smell of fish come from?
-Yep – the pickled pepper.
+It is sweet, sour, and spicy, with a spiciness that mixes with the rich aroma of onion, ginger, and garlic.
+The Chinese name for this dish is Yu Xiang. which means “good smell of fish”.
+And where does the fish smell originate from?
+Yes, you guessed it right – the pickled pepper.

 Pickled pepper, once fried, makes the dish as fresh as fish.
 In the past, small fish were added to the pickling pepper, so the pepper really did smell of fish.

 Red braised pork, a famous and very popular dish, can be found in nearly all major Chinese cuisines and each one has its own characteristics.
 For instance, it’s spicy in Hunan province and sweet in Shanghai.

 It is mainly made with streaky pork.
 It’s believed that the key part to making a perfect red braised pork is to select the right slices, with three layers of fat and two layers of lean meat.
 When cooked, it is fatty but not greasy.
 The pork is cut into 50-gram cubes and deep-fried before it’s then boiled with yellow liquor, soy sauce, and rock sugar for an hour when abalone sauce is added.
 It’s soft and sweet with a strong truffle flavor.